 A further test according to OECD 308 on degradation of EC 407-000-3 in water and sediment under anaerobic conditions was reported in the dossier on 407-000-3.
 Sediment was taken from an organic rich pond.
 In contrast to the aerobic test only small amounts of NER were found.
 With the exception of M1 all metabolites formed in small quantities, only.

+Figure 13: NER, parent, metabolites and total radioactivity in the whole system of a pond system under anaerobic conditions

 M1 reached 75 % in the whole system at day 100, 65 % were located in the sediment.
 Up to day 14 when the maximum of 32 % was reached the majority of M1 was found in the water phase.
 Afterwards the concentration decreased to 10 %.
-In the sediment phase concentration increased to the maximum of 65 % at test end.
-While EC 407-000-3 dissipated quickly its main metabolite M1 continuously built up throughout the test.
-Under anaerobic conditions M1 is persistent.
-We therefore conclude in a Read Across that the phenolic benzotriazoles in question will also be persistent.
+In the sediment phase concentration increased to the maximum of 65 % at test end (see Error!
+Reference source not found.).